Donald Trump sworn in as 45th US president

 When Trump descended the escalators of his glitzy New York tower in June 2015, his run for office was dismissed and even mocked.

-His staff, many shunned by friends for supporting a man who has been labeled a racist and bigot by his critics, will become power players in the White House.
+His staff, many shunned by friends for supporting a man who has been labelled a racist and bigot by his critics, will become power players in the White House.

 In the primaries, Trump dominated a crowded Republican presidential field with smash-mouth rhetoric and star power.
 He rode that same wave of anti-elite sentiment to victory over Clinton in the November election.